The method of writing an appraisal report deals with an evaluation which leads to an opinion of value.

 Because an official agency such as the IRS requires it.

-An inspection is a third-party evaluation of the available structure and electrical and mechanical systems of a house, from the roof to the bottom.
+An inspection is a third-party investigation of the livable structure and appliances of a property, from the roof to the bottom.

 The CMA uses market trends to generate most of their business.

 Appraisals use similar sales which are verifiable resources.